-In managing the Sub-Fund, the Management Company will only invest on an ancillary basis in FDIs such as index or sector futures, options on securities and potentially CFDs, for hedging or for efficient portfolio management purposes.
+In managing the Sub-Fund, the Management Company will only invest on an ancillary basis in financial derivatives instruments (FDIs) such as index or sector futures, options on securities and potentially contracts for difference (CFDs), for hedging or for efficient portfolio management purposes.
 This must not have the consequence of significantly or lastingly distorting the Sub-Fund's ESG policy (i.e. temporary use).
 Derivative on agricultural commodities are not allowed.